Other tips and advice

 the weather conditions, the power of the bike, and the type of control:

 MICHELIN Bib Mousse: Michelin's off-road solution to a puncture!

 Invented by MICHELIN and intended for Cross Country, Rally, Enduro and MX use, Bib Mousse is:

 - Lighter than a reinforced tube, with a pressure equivalent to 0.9 bar (13psi), it eliminates the inconvenience of a puncture.

-- Designed exclusively for MICHELIN brand tyres and for all terrain leisure use.
+- Designed exclusively for MICHELIN brand tires and for all terrain leisure use.

-The maximum speed with a tyre using MICHELIN Bib Mousse is 130kph (80mph).
+The maximum speed with a tire using MICHELIN Bib Mousse is 130kph (80mph).
 It carries the letters NHS (Not for Highway Service).
 Consequently, it should not be used on the public highway.

 MICHELIN Bib Mousse should not be kept long term at temperatures above 30°C and it is best to avoid temperatures above 40°C altogether.